Power Hall: Andrew Law Gallery, Manchester Science and Industry Museum

 2025

-In 2021, Max Fordham worked closely with the Science and Industry Museum to apply for the government’s Public Sector Decarbonisation Scheme (PSDS) capital works fund.
-The application was successful, and the Museum secured £4.3M to support its goal to become Net Zero Carbon by 2033.
-We are now working with the Museum to replace the 1980s gas-fired steam system that powered the dynamic display of 18th- and 19th-century mill and factory machinery in the Power Hall with a new electric steam boiler and a water source heat pump.
+In 2021, we supported the Science and Industry Museum in a successful application for the government’s Public Sector Decarbonisation Scheme (PSDS) capital works fund.
+The Museum secured £4.3M to support its goal to become Net Zero Carbon by 2033.

 A low energy, site-wide MEP strategy

-Within the Power Hall, new heating, lighting, glazing and roof insulation will further reduce energy consumption and improve the visitor experience by removing and concealing clumsy modern interventions.
-A new control system allows the energy and carbon data to be accumulated, analysed, presented, and acted on to further reduce carbon emissions and running costs.
+Within the Power Hall, new heating, lighting, glazing and roof insulation has further reduced energy consumption and improved the visitor experience by removing and concealing clumsy modern interventions.
+A new control system allows the energy and carbon data to be accumulated and analysed, so we can look for opportunities to further reduce carbon emissions and running costs.

 Overall, we expect to reduce the carbon emissions by around 515 tonnes of CO2 per year.